How To Clean A Dog Bed In 6 Simple Steps

 Stain Removal Products

-If you want to give your dog’s bed a true facelift, it might be worth it to try to get the stains out.
+If you want to give your dog’s bed a true face lift, it might be worth trying to get the stains out.
 However, many dog-related stains are very hard to lift because they’re organic.
 Choose a delicate enzyme stain remover without any of the ingredients mentioned above.

 Optional: Dryer Sheets or Dryer Balls